 What an exciting year to be in US History!
 We have so many things to talk about that will be in our future History books.
+The insanity of the beginning of 2020- the Election in November!!
 Please remember that we will not all agree on things, but listening to all different ideas and thoughts and backgrounds and cultures just makes each of us a better citizen.
 I cannot wait to lead you in this journey!

 It is also important for me to mention your learning style here.
 I want to encourage parents and students to be aware of collabaration vs cheating.
 Students learn better when they think, write and read.
 Copying another student's work turns a thought-provoking assignment into busy work.
 I need students to make a point to do their own work.
 Asking for help, clarification and examples, are all great ways to collaborate to make your own work better; copying someone else's work because you 'didn't understand it' or 'don't have time' are not acceptable behavior.
 The students who mentally work through the assignments are growing intellectually while the students who copy are falling behind.

 Feel free to watch my "Back to School Video" here. (it says what you read above, basically!)

 You can follow your child's teachers/classes... click on the left to "observe Canvas" for a tutorial to follow their classes on canvas.
 This is really just the ability to follow along on the class website.

 U.S. History: 1877-Present Day This class will follow the state standards and focus on concepts that are important in U.S. History.
 Using the state standards as a guideline we will explore history through the perspective of people.
 History is not just memorizing dates, people and places.
 In this course you will be expected to analyze and put your knowledge into action.
 You will be expected to be an active learner and participation in all aspects of class is required.